ndiyathanda/focus-app/README.md

 This software may be buggy!

 # Bugs
 On ver0.2 notifications sometimes doesn't work, but very rarely.
-Its not bug at all but on Linux you need sudo mode to use ENTER and DELETE in to do list but also notification and sounds doesnt work :(
+Its not bug at all but on Linux you need root mode to use ENTER and DELETE in to do list but also notification and sounds in root doesnt work :(

 # Requirements
 tkinter